What Is a Money Market Account?

 • While money market accounts sometimes offer account holders access to funds via check or ATM card, some banks may limit the number of withdrawals and transfers

-• The interest rates on money market accounts are variable.
-This means that your interest rate can change based on market rates
+• The interest rates on money market accounts are variable, meaning your interest rate can change based on market rates

 • Money market accounts are typically suited to short-term savings, like saving for a vacation, not longer-term goals like retirement

-• Some banks may impose monthly service fees to maintain your account
+• Some banks may have monthly service fees to maintain your account

 Disclosure: This article is for general educational purposes.
 It is not intended to provide financial advice.
 It also is not intended to completely describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.